Private View & Opening Event – Friday 13 October, 7.30pm

 Creative adviser: Nike Jonah

-Hysteria 2017 is a multi-disciplinary arts festival that will take place across a range of venues and institutions in London.
-Building on the critical framework established by Anxiety and Acting Out festivals, Hysteria 2017 will explore the intersection between arts and mental health with a focus on how psychological trauma is experienced as physical symptoms.
-The festival will present a programme of exhibitions, performances, screenings, discussion events, workshops, residencies and community engagement, aimed at combined arts audiences, artists, scholars, scientists and students with interests across the arts, humanities and medical sciences.
-The festival will include visual art, film, performance, dance and music.
+Hysteria is a multi-disciplinary arts festival taking place across a range of venues and institutions in London.
+Building on the critical framework established by Anxiety and Acting Out festivals, Hysteria explores the intersection between arts and mental health with a focus on how psychological trauma is experienced as physical symptoms.
+The festival presents a programme of exhibitions, performances, screenings, discussion events, workshops, residencies and community engagement, aimed at combined arts audiences, artists, scholars, scientists and students with interests across the arts, humanities and medical sciences.
+The festival includes visual art, film, performance, dance and music.

 PS/Y Director Errol Francis and Curator Mette Kjærgaard Præst are researching the different iterations of hysteria and its evolution into conversion and psychogenic disorder in relation to issues of gender, race and cultural identity.
 Hysteria and conversion disorder raise issues about contemporary society, especially how our experience of physical health is linked to psychological wellbeing.